 Children's Expectations, Engagement, and Evaluation of an LLM-enabled Spherical Visualization Platform in the Classroom

-This paper presents a classroom study evaluating an LLM-augmented spherical visualization platform used with Swedish primary school children (ages 9-10) to explore Earth-related datasets through spoken natural language queries and coordinated visual-verbal responses.
-The study examines children's expectations, engagement patterns, and evaluations of the system in a formal educational context.
+This paper presents a classroom study with 9-10 year old Swedish children evaluating an LLM-enabled spherical visualization platform that allows natural language questions about Earth-related datasets with coordinated verbal and visual responses.
+The study examines children's expectations, engagement patterns, and post-interaction evaluations through structured observation and group discussions in a formal educational setting.

 We present our first stage results from deploying an LLM-augmented visualization software in a classroom setting to engage primary school children with earth-related datasets.
 Motivated by the growing interest in conversational AI as a means to support inquiry-based learning, we investigate children's expectations, engagement, and evaluation of a spoken LLM interface with a shared, immersive visualization system in a formal educational context.
 Our system integrates a speech-capable large langua